Wednesday, November 27, 2024

 1. Reduced flank streaking.

-2. Paler brown mantle colour.
+2. Paler brown mantle and rump.

 4. Heavier/different pattern of mantle streaking.